alexhlee6/DokiCupidApp/README.md

 ---

 ### Future Directions
-1. Mobile-friendly user interface
-1. Add filter-by distance on Search page
-1. Uploading multiple photos at once in Profile Form
 1. Display errors for Profile Form create/edit, and other relevant errors (only login/signup errors currently)
-   1. Add validation checking zipcode entered is an existing US zipcode or ask users if they would like to use their current location instead of manually entering zipcode
 1. Use Google Maps API for accurate distance calculation
 1. Add more personality quiz questions for more specific compatibility ratings
 1. Notifications for new messages, matches, and likes